 Independent of the economy or our personal financial status, a balanced perspective can go a long way toward neutralizing the emotional influence of money.
 Maintaining the right mindset will not only help us to get through tough financial times, it will also help us prosper in the future.

-Let’s try looking at this whole monetary issue from a more empowering point of view.
+Let’s try looking at this whole monetary issue with a more empowering mindset.
 We can do this by ignoring the negative press and addressing our personal relationship with money.

 1. Don’t entrust your finances to others.
-Have faith in your own ideas and take control of your financial future.
+Financial management tools are informative, but it is also important to have faith in your own ideas and take control of your financial future.
 Investments are often not as secure as acting on your own productive ideas.
 If you come up with a sound business idea, create a business plan and act on it promptly.
 Don’t allow limiting beliefs about your abilities to create income stifle your creativity.

 2. Dare to operate from abundance instead of scarcity.
 Giving is a powerful way to attract what you need, and generosity opens the flow of abundance.
 I’m not saying you should give away your last dollar.
 But a mindset based on hoarding is a sure way to create scarcity.
 Remember, there are many ways to give outside the realm of finances.
 Could you give of your time or experience to help others?

 3. Don’t put off enjoying your life and your resources.
 Planning for your retirement is not as powerful as living in the present with an awareness of your future.
 Putting enjoyment off until a future time is like pushing away your current prosperity.
-When you delay enjoying your life until your circumstances improve, you actually do yourself a grave disservice by linking your happiness to your finances.
+When you delay enjoying your life until your circumstances improve, you actually do yourself a grave disservice.
+A mindset built on postponement links your emotional happiness to your financial future.

 4. Don’t expect money to solve all your problems.
-Money is not the path to happiness or fulfillment.
-It will not make your life feel more meaningful, or improve your relationships.
+Money is not the path to happiness or fulfillment and maintaining this emotional separation is vital for a happy life.
+Money will not make your life feel more meaningful, or improve your relationships.
 Always remember that money only solves financial problems!

 5. Let go of limiting financial beliefs.
 A belief such as, “money is the root of all evil” will only block your prosperity.
 There is no shame in a modest lifestyle, but there is also nothing noble about lacking money or anything else.
-Being respectful of, but emotionally detached from money will help you make better decisions in every area of life.
+Holding a mindset that allows you to be respectful of, but emotionally detached from money will help you make better decisions in every area of life.

 6. Don’t be afraid to chart your own path.
-Scarcity is a function of the mind and so is abundance.
+Scarcity is mostly a matter of mindset and so is abundance.
 Human creativity can solve any financial problem and find ways to profit along the way.
 If you can block out the negative feedback and learn to think and act differently than the struggling masses, you may be astonished at what you can accomplish.

 7. Spend some money on things that make you feel good.
 Practical spending is valuable and prudent, but you also deserve to enjoy some of the fruits of your labor.
-When you buy something that helps you feel good, you encourage a positive emotional response to money.
+When you buy something that helps you feel good, you encourage a positive emotional response to money and feed your abundance mindset.
 When you feel better about yourself, you naturally tend to be more productive.

 Never allow yourself to be a slave to finances